BloomTechBackend/bd-team-project-crypto-wizards/project_documents/design_document.md

 We will store the assets available for the portfolio in a table in DynamoDB.
 The porfolios themselves will also be stored in DynamoDB.

 CryptoPortfolioTracker will also provide a web interface for users to manage their porfolios.
-A main page providing will let them create new porfolios and link off to pages to update assets, view assets and view historical Data.
+A main page providing  a list view will let them create new porfolios and link off to pages to update assets, view assets and view historical Data.

 # 6. API